On singular Hilbert schemes of points: Local structures and tautological sheaves: Thomason's localization theorem and equivariant Hilbert functions

 A $T$-equivariant $S$-module is equivalent to an $M$-graded $S$-module (recall that $M$ is the character group of $T$).
-Regarding $R$ as an $M$-graded $S$-module, the numerator of (\ref{eq-def-equi-Hilb-function}) is no other than the \emph{$K$-polynomial} of $R$ (\cite[definition 8.32]{MS05}).
-So when the weights $w_1,...,w_d$ are all positive, or more generally lie in a convex sector of $\mathbb{R}^r\supset\mathbb{Z}^r=M$, our equivariant Hilbert function $H(R;\mathbf{t})$ coincides with the \emph{multigraded Hilbert function} of $R$ (\cite[theorem 8.20]{MS05}).
+Regarding $R$ as an $M$-graded $S$-module, the numerator of (\ref{eq-def-equi-Hilb-function}) is no other than the \emph{$K$-polynomial} of~$R$ (see \cite[Definition 8.32]{MS05}).
+So when the weights $w_1,\dots,w_d$ are all positive, or more generally lie in a convex sector of $\mathbb{R}^r\supset\mathbb{Z}^r=M$, our equivariant Hilbert function $H(R;\mathbf{t})$ coincides with the \emph{multigraded Hilbert function} of $R$ (see \cite[Theorem 8.20]{MS05}).
 This justifies the name.\\

-In the following we give a brief survey on the computation of $H(S/I;\mathbf{t})$.
-By definition one may compute $\mathrm{Tor}_i^S(S/I,\Bbbk)$ by finding a $T$-equivariant resolution, or equivalently a multigraded resolution of $S/I$.
-But this is rather inefficient because one need to compute Gröbner basis many times.
+In the following, we give a brief survey on the computation of $H(S/I;\mathbf{t})$.
+By definition, one may compute $\Tor_i^S(S/I,\Bbbk)$ by finding a $T$-equivariant resolution, or equivalently a multigraded resolution of $S/I$.
+But this is rather inefficient because one needs to compute a Gr\"obner basis many times.
 Another way is using the Koszul resolution of $\Bbbk$ as an $S$-module.
 This time it is difficult to compute the homology.
-A much more efficient algorithm was given in \cite{BS92}.
+A much more efficient algorithm is given in \cite{BS92}.

+In the first step, we apply the following theorem (see \cite[Theorem 8.36]{MS05}), which generalizes a famous theorem of Macaulay to general, not necessarily positive, multigraded modules.